BrighterCommand/Docs/source/DispatchingARequest.rst

-Then you will get this error: *"ArgumentException "No command handler was found for the typeof command paramore.brighter.commandprocessor.ICommand - a command should have exactly one handler.""*
+Then you will get this error: *"ArgumentException "No command handler was found for the typeof command Brighter.commandprocessor.ICommand - a command should have exactly one handler.""*

 Now, you don't see this issue if you pass the concrete type in, so the